feincms/feincms3/docs/introduction.rst

 - A few ready-made **plugins** for rich text, images, oEmbed_ and template snippets.
-- A HTML sanitization and **cleansing** function and a rich text widget building on django-ckeditor_ which always cleanses the HTML entered.
+- A HTML sanitization and **cleansing** function and a rich text widget building on html-sanitizer_ and django-ckeditor_ which always cleanses the HTML entered.
 - Facilities for embedding **apps** (i.e. a weblog, a contact form, ...) through the CMS.
+- A **renderer** and associated template tags.
+- **admin** classes for visualizing and modifying the tree hierarchy.
 - Various utilities (**shortcuts** and **template tags**).
-- A **renderer** and associated template tags if you don't want to use django-content-editor_'s ``PluginRenderer``.
-- A **admin** class for show the tree hierarchy with helpers for moving nodes to other places in the forest.

 Please note that there exist only abstract model classes in feincms3 and its dependencies.
 The concrete class (for example, the page model and its plugins) **have** to be added by you.
+This is by design.

 .. [#] FeinCMS_ used to call those content types, a name which unfortunately was often confused with